Target Usage: To make use of multiple timelines of work in a local repository.

 Branches can be renamed, for example, to fix a mistake in the branch name.

 Local branches can be renamed easily.
-Renaming a branch simply changes the branch reference (i.e., the name used to identify the branch) — it is just a cosmetic change.
+Renaming a branch changes the branch reference (i.e., the name used to identify the branch).
+This is a cosmetic change: the commits, file contents, and merge relationships stay the same; only the name pointing to the branch tip changes.

-Target You wish to rename fantasy (not yet merged) and textbooks (merged), as shown below:
+Target You want to rename fantasy (not yet merged) and textbooks (merged), as shown below:

 gitGraph BT: